-- (a) An employee who proposes to engage in any outside activity as defined at 19.2(a), shall report to the employee's supervisor, in writing, the details of such proposed activity prior to engaging therein. - (b) The report, as described in paragraph 19.4(a) shall include where applicable, the name of the employer or other recipient of services; the funding source; the location where such activity shall be performed; the nature and extent of the activity; and any intended use of University facilities, equipment, or services. - (c) A new report shall be submitted for outside activity previously reported at: - (1) the beginning of each academic year for outside activity of a continuing nature; and
+An employee who proposes to engage in outside activity shall provide his or her supervisor a detailed written description of the proposed activity.
+The report shall include where applicable, the name of the employer or other recipient of services; the funding source; the location where such activity shall be performed; the nature and extent of the activity; and any intended use of University facilities, equipment, or services.
+A new report shall be submitted for outside activity previously reported at the beginning of each academic year for outside activity of a continuing nature and whenever there is a significant change in an activity (nature, extent, funding, etc.) The reporting provisions of this section shall not apply to activities performed wholly during a period in which the employee has no appointment with the University.
+Any outside activity which falls under the provisions of this Article and in which the employee is currently engaged but has not previously reported, shall be reported within sixty (60) days of the execution of this Agreement and shall conform to the provisions of this Article.

-- (2) such time as there is a significant change in an activity (nature, extent, funding, etc.) - (d) The reporting provisions of this section shall not apply to activities performed wholly during a period in which the employee has no appointment with the University. - (e) Any outside activity which falls under the provisions of this Article and in which the employee is currently engaged but has not previously reported, shall be reported within sixty (60) days of the execution of this Agreement and shall conform to the provisions of this Article. - 19.5 Expedited Grievance Procedure.
+- 19.5 Expedited Grievance Procedure.
 In the event the proposed outside activity is determined to constitute a conflict of interest, and the employee disagrees with that determination, the employee may file a grievance under the expedited grievance procedure contained in Article 20, Section 20.15. - 19.6 Use of University Resources.
 An employee engaging in any outside activity shall not use the facilities, equipment, or services of the University in connection with such outside activity without prior approval of the President or representative.
 Approval for the use of University facilities, equipment, or services may be conditioned upon reimbursement for the use thereof. - 19.7 No University Affiliation.
 As specified in Article 5.3(d), an employee engaging in outside activity shall indicate that he/she is not an institutional representative unless specifically authorized as such.
 The employee will take reasonable precautions to ensure that the outside employer or other recipient of services understands that the employee is engaging in such outside activity as a private citizen and not as an employee, agent, or spokesperson of the University.

-ARTICLE 20 GRIEVANCE PROCEDURE AND ARBITRATION
+ARTICLE 20 GRIEVANCE AND ARBITRATION PROCEDURE